Tripura cricket team

-The Tripura cricket team is a domestic cricket team representing the Indian state of Tripura.
+The Tripura cricket team is a domestic cricket team based in Agartala, India.
+The team represents the Indian state of Tripura.
+The team competes in the First-class cricket competition known as the Ranji Trophy and the List A cricket Vijay Hazare Trophy and the T20 competition Syed Mushtaq Ali Trophy (SMAT).

 History

-Cricket developed later in Tripura than in most other parts of India with competitions first organized in the early 1960s, and the Tripura Cricket Association forming in 1968.
+Cricket developed later in Tripura than in most other parts of India.
+Competitions were first organized in the early 1960s, and the Tripura Cricket Association was formed in 1968.

 Tripura entered the Ranji Trophy, along with Goa and Himachal Pradesh, when the competition was expanded for the 1985–86 season.
 They have always been one of the weaker sides in the competition.
-Up to the end of 2020, they had played 183 first-class matches resulting in nine wins, 116 losses and 58 draws.
-In List A cricket they had played 120 matches resulting in 18 wins, 101 losses and one no-result.
+Up to the end of the 2022–23 season, they had played 193 first-class matches resulting in nine wins, 120 losses and 64 draws.
+In List A cricket they had played 138 matches resulting in 26 wins, 111 losses and one no-result.

 In 1985–86, fielding a team with no previous first-class experience, Tripura lost all four matches, the first three by an innings.
 In 1986–87 they drew their first match and lost the next three, two of them by an innings.
 The pattern continued.
 In 2001–02, their last season playing only against their East Zone neighbours – Assam, Bengal, Bihar and Orissa – Tripura lost two matches by an innings and drew the other two.

 The Ranji Trophy was restructured for the 2002–03 season, and the lower-ranked teams from around India began to play each other.
 Tripura's fortunes improved only slightly at first.
 They registered two losses by an innings and three draws in 2002–03.
 In 2003–04 they drew all five matches, gaining a first-innings lead in two of them.
 In 2004–05 they lost three and drew two.